Zulkiflee Anwar Haque

 Zulkiflee bin SM Anwar Ulhaque (born 15 May 1962), better known by his pen name Zunar, is a Malaysian political cartoonist.
 In 2015, he faced up to 43 years in prison for criticising the Malaysian government in a number of posts on Twitter and was charged under the Sedition Act 1948.
 The charges were dropped following the change in government at the 2018 Malaysian general election.

 In May 2016, he was the recipient of the Cartooning for Peace award in Geneva.

 Background

 Zunar was born on 15 May 1962, at Bukit Junun, Gurun, Kedah.
-He had previously worked as a laboratory technician and during his pastime delved in drawing cartoons.
+He had previously worked as a laboratory technician and delved in drawing cartoons in his pastime.
 He was also a secretary to the Association of Selangor and Federal Territory cartoonists.
 Quite often he held workshops for individuals wanting to venture into the cartoon business.

 Zunar often likes to bring along a pen and notebook inside his travel bag during his drawing excursions, from which he will record ideas from all walks of life and would translate them into caricatures or cartoons.